 This year, 2021, is about going cordless, at least for me.
-Many tools and appliances at my household have been changed from noisy and corded to quiet cordless ones.
+Many tools and appliances in my household have been changed from noisy and corded to quiet cordless ones.
 But the noise wasn’t the main reason I did some upgrades.
 Portability and ease of use, which often means no preparation before the job.
-In the past, time after time, I didn’t use a tool at all and skipped the task just because I saw all the cable work in my head, plugin in, changing sockets, being careful not to go over the cable etc. Many tasks started and immediately finished as a vision only, and the laziness took over.
+In the past, time after time, I didn’t use a tool at all and skipped the task just because I saw all the cable work in my head, plugin in, changing sockets, being careful not to go over the cable etc. Many tasks started and immediately finished as a vision only, and laziness took over.
 For example, hoovering, lawn mowing and power washing were done less frequently than now.
-A corded shop blower is slightly more powerful and completely fine to use in a workshop, but a cordless one, with an extension, is perfect for garden works.
-Presented dowelling jig, is somehow connected to cordless tools too.
-It’s just easier to use it with a light-weight, cordless drill rather than a heavier, operated with both hands, corded monster.
+A corded shop blower is slightly more powerful and completely fine to use in a workshop, but a cordless one, with an extension, is perfect for garden work.
+The presented dowelling jig is somehow connected to cordless tools too.
+It’s just easier to use it with a lightweight, cordless drill rather than a heavier, operated with both hands, corded monster.

-Bosch Professional GBL 18V-120 blower, is a battery powered tool that helps me clean my shed, tools and garden.
+Bosch Professional GBL 18V-120 blower is a battery-powered tool that helps me clean my shed, tools and garden.
 If used with a large battery, it can go on for a long period of time.
-I like the nozzles it came with; extension, which is good for the garden, drill hole nozzle, which can reach hard-to-reach spots, and dust collector, which can be attached to the last one if needed.
-There is also a standard nozzle, which unlike all the blowers I had in the past, stays firmly in place and doesn’t fly away during use.
+I like the nozzles it came with; an extension, which is good for the garden, a drill hole nozzle, which can reach hard-to-reach spots, and a dust collector, which can be attached to the last one if needed.
+There is also a standard nozzle, which, unlike all the blowers I had in the past, stays firmly in place and doesn’t fly away during use.
 This tool is well built, as you might expect from Bosch, ergonomic and balanced.
-It can be held by its motor too, which sometimes comes in handy, if I need to do some quirky acrobatics like blowing away dust from my back.
+It can be held by its motor too, which sometimes comes in handy if I need to do some quirky acrobatics like blowing away dust from my back.